Down and Out in Beverly Hills: Box office

-The film was a financial success.
-It opened on 806 screens and was number one at the US box office with an opening weekend gross of $5,726,495.
+The film opened on 806 screens and was number one at the US box office, with an opening weekend gross of $5,726,495.
 It added 10 more theatres and grossed 7% more in its second weekend, remaining at number one.
-It grossed $62,000,000 in the US alone on a budget of $14,000,000.
+It grossed $62,000,000 in the United States and Canada on a budget of $14,000,000.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 79% based on 29 reviews, with an average rating of 6.9/10.
-The site's critics consensus reads: "An enjoyable farce that relocates Jean Renoir's Boudu Saved From Drowning to '80s California, offering fine comedic performances from Nick Nolte, Richard Dreyfuss and Bette Midler."
-On Metacritic, the film has a weighted average score of 82 out of 100 based on eight critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 77% based on 31 reviews, with an average rating of 6.9/10.
+The website's critics consensus reads, "An enjoyable farce that relocates Jean Renoir's Boudu Saved From Drowning to '80s California, offering fine comedic performances from Nick Nolte, Richard Dreyfuss and Bette Midler."
+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 16 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Janet Maslin of The New York Times quipped, "No film of Mr. Mazursky's is without its occasional sentimental excess, and this one even has its silly side; certainly Mr. Mazursky, who wrote the film with Leon Capetanos, knows better than to throw everyone into the pool at the end of a party scene.
 But as a comedy of manners it has a dependably keen aim, with its most wicked barbs leavened by Mr. Mazursky's obvious fondness for his characters."
-The final two sentences Roger Ebert's 4-star review of the film read, "Mazursky has a way of making comedies that are more intelligent and relevant than most of the serious films around; his last credit, for example, was the challenging Moscow on the Hudson.
+Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and concluded, "Mazursky has a way of making comedies that are more intelligent and relevant than most of the serious films around; his last credit, for example, was the challenging Moscow on the Hudson.
 So let me just say that Down and Out in Beverly Hills made me laugh longer and louder than any film I've seen in a long time."
-Shelia Benson's review in Los Angeles Times called it "depth-charge comedy"; however, she had reservations on the outcome of Nick Nolte's character.
+Sheila Benson's review in the Los Angeles Times called it "depth-charge comedy"; however, she had reservations on the outcome of Nick Nolte's character.

 Television series

 In April 1987, a series based on the film aired on the newly formed Fox Broadcasting Company.
 Evan Richards (Max) was the only actor to star in both the film and show.
-It aired five episodes before cancellation, being one of two shows (the other being Karen's Song) that were canceled by the start of the 1987–88 television season by Fox.
+It aired five episodes before cancelation, being one of two shows (the other being Karen's Song) that were canceled by the start of the 1987–88 television season by Fox.